dsi-clinic/CMAP/README.md

       wandb agent <wandb_path> --count <trial_num>
       ```
    4) **Job Submission:**
       * Then submit the job with sbatch.
-As long as the wandb_path stays the same, you can submit multiple jobs to parallel the optimizing process.
+As long as the wandb_path stays the same, you can submit multiple jobs to parallelize the optimizing process.
       ```
       sbatch para.job
       ```